elunna/hackem/README.md

 		- Slashem stores typically did not have many interesting services.
 What can we add to make things more interesting?

-## Goal 6: Hackem specific content
+## Goal 6: HackEM specific content
 	[ ] Energy Vampires/Psychic Vampires:
 		Inspired by: https://whatwedointheshadows.fandom.com/wiki/Psychic_vampires
 		Drain energy merely by talking to them